 “Books are a way to bring our diverse world closer together.
 It’s primordial, to gather around to hear a good story.
-With author visits, I get to actually interact with those sitting around the fire with me, those souls I’m sharing stories with.
+With author visits, I get to actually interact with those sitting around the fire while I’m sharing stories.
 And the connection is instant, whatever our differences.”

 I got my degree in Creative Writing as soon as I was released from high school in the 1990’s.
 But, as happens often, the detours of life (which in my case was raising a family and embarking on a teaching career) took me away from my dream until 2006, when I re-dedicated myself to my desire to “grow up and become an author.”
 For a couple of times a week, I acted like I had another job on top of teaching second graders; it was a part-time one consisting of learning all I could about the publishing industry while slowly finishing a manuscript.